Home » Music Product Reviews » Loomer Sequent Review

 Ease and Tweakability

-Now that I’ve covered the basics of how Sequent works, I’d like to talk a bit more about how simple to operate and clever Sequent is.
-I’ve already mentioned the innovative use of two-lines, which is handled by the “crossfade” knob, and that every module has the same basic controls for both the module and its parameters.
-Each module also gives you the ability to save a partial preset just for that module.
+Each module also allows you to save a partial preset just for that module.
 So, for example, if you know you’ll be focusing on glitchy type buffer effects, you can tweak highly personalized presets for that module and recall them whenever you want to use that module in a chain.
 Another time you might want to use similar glitch effects, but maybe you want to process the signal through a filter first.
-You can drop the modules into the “Routing” window, make your filter adjustments, and then load the partial preset for the looper.
-This is extremely useful and time-saving if you find yourself looking for certain types of effects and don’t want to spend time recreating the wheel.

 It gets cooler.
-You can assign different note divisions and number of steps for each and every module.
+You can assign different note divisions and the number of steps for each module.
 If you want 29 steps with a little randomization of the delay feedback, but only 23 steps for the looper level decay, that is very easy to do.
 Just adjust one knob on each of the modules.
 This polyrhythmic approach to effects is a unique way to create variation and interest in a patch.
 In addition to partial presets, there are ways to randomize both the preset partials and the behavior of the parameters themselves, creating many opportunities for chance and intelligent accident.

 Patterns and the Master Module Controller

 Sequent has two more tricks up its sleeve, and they’re very cool.
 Above the window that displays the modules there are two buttons.
 One reads “Routing,” which graphically displays the signal path of the modules, and another that reads “Patterns.”
 You can literally program scenes for any variable setting for any module by selecting “Patterns,” highlighting the note name (for example, “C”), the name of the module (for example, looper), and any available variable name.
-The good thing is, you can do this for multiple modules and parameter values.
-The bad thing is, you can’t “at a glance” see the behavior of all parameters assigned to a key.
-Of course, you can ignore this feature altogether and just use the main window and assign MIDI knobs to any variable you want to control.

 Lastly, there is the Master Track (see Fig. 3).
 With “Pattern” selected, you can select “Master” from the module list (I know it’s not a module, but I’m guessing they couldn’t figure where else to put it) and you will get a list of module tracks similar to the layout of Effectrix and Glitch 2, where you can “paint” sections of the tracks to turn the modules on and off.
 These patterns can be assigned to keys as well.